ricardojoserf/subdoler/README.md

 ## Subdomains from IP ranges **(-r)**

-It skips the step of calculatig the ranges of the companies, working with the IP ranges directly:
+It skips the step of calculatig the ranges of the companies, working with the IP ranges directly.

+From a file:

 ```
 python3 subdoler.py -r RANGES_FILE -o OUTPUT_DIRECTORY